eduardoschlichting/week_7_python_build/README.md

 # week_7_python_build
-Python Build for week &amp; of MMED 1054
+Python Build for week 7 of MMED 1054